copilot-code-optimizations/VS-Extension/README.md

 ## GitHub Account
 For the extension to work, we need your GitHub account to meet the following criteria:
 1.	**Copilot subscription.**
-2.	**Public association within the [Copilot-Code-Optimizations](https://github.com/copilot-code-optimizations) organiztion on GitHub.** We did invite you to this organization, good news you have accepted membership - and you can read these instructions.
-There is one more thing to validate - your membership in this organization needs to be public (if it's not the extension will not be able to connect to the LLM backend and generate a code fix).
-A quick way to verify that is to search for your GitHub username within the members list and see if the affiliation is public, as indicated in the screenshot.
+2.	**Public association within the [Copilot-Code-Optimizations](https://github.com/copilot-code-optimizations) organiztion on GitHub.**
+   You were invited to this organization - good news you have accepted membership - and you can read these instructions.
+There is one more thing to validate - your membership in this organization needs to be public (if it's not the extension will not be able to generate a code fix).
+A quick way to verify - open th elink below, search for your name and validate affiliation is public, as indicated in the screenshot.
+If it's not change it from Private to Public.

 - [Members · People · copilot-code-optimizations (github.com)](https://github.com/orgs/copilot-code-optimizations/people)